 Stressed figures for loan losses are calculated bottom-up, based on stressed rating migrations and collateral values.
 Stressed point-in-time PDs that are functions of the downturn scenario, are used in the calculation of loan losses.
 The loan loss calculation also covers idiosyncratic losses related to the exposure to single customers and industries.
 The loan loss model covers both specific and collective provisions.
 Together with net profit and dividend from the stressed financial statements are used to calculate the effect on the own funds components.
-Own funds is set in relation to the stressed risk exposure amount in order to calculate the effect on capital ratios during a stress scenario.
-Figure 11.2 shows the calculation process used in the stress test framework.
+Own funds is set in relation a function of lending growth and inflow to default.